 Researchers have found chromosome changes that lead to Ewing tumors, but these changes are not inherited.
 Instead, they develop in a single cell after a child is born, for unknown reasons.

-Nearly all Ewing tumor cells have changes that involve the EWS gene, which is found on chromosome 22.
-In most cases, the change is a swapping of pieces of DNA (called a translocation) between chromosomes 22 and 11.
-Less often, the swap is between chromosomes 22 and 21, or rarely between 22 and another chromosome.
-The translocation moves a certain piece of chromosome 11 (or another chromosome) just next to the EWS gene on chromosome 22, causing the EWS gene to be turned on all the time.
-Activation of the EWS gene leads to overgrowth of the cells and to the development of this cancer, but the exact way in which this happens is not yet clear.
+Nearly all Ewing tumor cells have changes that involve the EWSR1 gene, which is found on chromosome 22.
+Most often, the change is a swapping of pieces of DNA (called a translocation) between chromosomes 22 and 11.
+Less often, the swap is between chromosomes 22 and 21, or rarely, between 22 and another chromosome.
+The translocation moves a certain piece of chromosome 11 (or another chromosome) just next to the EWSR1 gene on chromosome 22, causing the EWSR1 gene to be turned on all the time.
+Activation of the EWSR1 gene leads to overgrowth of the cells and to the development of Ewing tumors, but the exact way in which this happens is not yet clear.

-Lab tests can be used to find chromosome translocations in Ewing tumor cells (see the section, “ How are Ewing tumors diagnosed?”).
-If doctors are not sure if a tumor belongs to the Ewing family, they can use these tests on tumor samples to look for translocations and confirm the diagnosis.
+Lab tests can be used to find chromosome translocations in Ewing tumor cells (see Tests for Ewing Tumors).
+If doctors aren't sure if a tumor belongs to the Ewing family, they can use these tests on tumor samples to look for translocations and confirm the diagnosis.

 The gene changes that lead to Ewing tumors are now fairly well known, but it’s still not clear what causes these changes.
-It might just be a random event that sometimes happens inside a cell, without having an outside cause.
-There are no known lifestyle-related or environmental causes of Ewing tumors, so it is important to remember that at this time, nothing could have been done to prevent these cancers.
+They might just be random events that sometimes happen inside a cell, without having an outside cause.
+There are no known lifestyle-related or environmental causes of Ewing tumors, so it's important to remember that at this time, nothing could have been done to prevent these cancers.